rojanUN/tick_tyak_toe_flutter/README.md

 Contributions to improve the app are welcome!
 If you have any suggestions, bug fixes, or feature requests, please feel free to submit a pull request or open an issue.

 ## Credits
-This app was created by [rojanUN].
+This app was created by rojanUN.